aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-with-unicode-string-to-postscript-ps/_index.md

 document.FillText(str, drFont, 50, 250, new SolidBrush(Color.Blue));
 ```

-## Step 4: Close the Current Page
+## Step 4: close the current page

 ```csharp
 document.ClosePage();
 ```

-## Step 5: Finalize and Save the Document
+## Step 5: finalize and save the document

 ```csharp
 document.Save();
 ```

-## Common Issues and Solutions
+## Common issues and solutions

 - **Font not found** – Ensure the `AdditionalFontsFolders` path points to the folder containing the .ttf/.otf files and that the font name matches exactly.
 - **Garbage characters** – Verify that the source string is encoded as UTF‑8 in your C# source file (use `#pragma warning disable 1591` if needed).
 - **File not created** – Check write permissions on `dataDir` and that the stream is properly disposed (the `using` block handles this).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Page for .NET with other programming languages?**
 A: Aspose.Page is primarily designed for .NET, but there are Java equivalents available.

 **Q: How do I obtain a temporary license for Aspose.Page for .NET?**
-A: Visit [Temporary License](https://purchase.aspose.com/temporary-license/) for obtaining a temporary license.
+A: Visit the [Temporary License page](https://purchase.aspose.com/temporary-license/) for obtaining a temporary license.

 **Q: Is there a community forum for Aspose.Page discussions?**
 A: Yes, visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support.